ChetanRawat740/ShoppingApp/docs/UserJourneyFlow.md

 # User Journey and Flow Diagrams

 ## Overview
-This document outlines the user journey and flow diagrams for the e-commerce Android app, focusing on the shopping experience from app launch to purchase completion.
+This document outlines the user journey and flow diagrams for the ShoppingApp, focusing on the shopping experience from app launch to purchase completion.

 ## Main User Journeys